Alert

 default | Neutral information |

-success | Confirmation / positive feedback |
+success | Confirmation or positive feedback |

-warning | Risk / attention required |
+warning | Risk or attention required |

-destructive | Error / critical message |
+destructive | Error or critical message |

 Status

-Saved in the background (polite).
+Saved in the background.

 Critical

 Payment failed.
-Please retry (assertive).
+Please retry.

 Silent